November 1, 2021

 - Flexibility: The upside of pre-tax benefits is that they are tax advantaged.
 The downside is that because of the extent of regulations, the “fine print” can be quite exhausting.
 For example, programs may require employees to use a designated debit card for purchases or upload receipts afterward.
 They may also require employees to predetermine their contributions ahead of actual spending.
 These requirements tend to lower employee utilization despite the tax benefits.

 - Adaptability: There is virtually no customization available for pre-tax benefits.
 There are a few select vendors available and the configuration is highly regulated and rigid.
-With regard to taxable wellness benefits, endless customizability and options are available.
+With regard to taxable wellness benefits though, endless customizability and options are available.

-With the above factors in mind, the best employers offer a combination of benefits that span taxability categories while making abundantly clear to employees the ramifications of each.
+With the above factors in mind, the best employers offer a combination of benefits that span taxability categories while making abundantly clear to benefits recipients the ramifications of each.
 Below, we’ll show you a comparison of approaches and the underlying technologies and ramifications.

-- For taxable but modern wellness benefits that employees use and appreciate, your options range from marketplaces to prepaid cards to card-linked.
+- For taxable but modern wellness benefits that employees use and appreciate, your options range from marketplaces to single-purpose cards to card-connected experiences.